Our consultation work with children and young people

-The aim of Children in Scotland’s research was to ensure that children and young people’s voices are heard by policymakers, and the project involved a series of engagement activities with children and young people to gather their views and attitudes on learning, work and their lived experience of STEM.
+The project involved engagement activities with children and young people to gather their views on learning, work, and their lived experience of STEM.

-· support for schools to do more Engineering activities and make Maths as interesting and enjoyable as possible
+- schools should be supported to do more Engineering activities and make Maths as interesting and enjoyable as possible

-· encouragement of more women to become Science, Technology, Engineering and Maths teachers and men into primary teaching
+- more women should be encouraged to become Science, Technology, Engineering and Maths teachers, and

 School Nurses Review

-To inform the Scottish Government review of school nursing across Scotland, Children in Scotland was asked to speak to children and young people to find out how the school service works in their school and what they think could be better.
+To inform the Scottish Government review of school nursing across Scotland, we were asked to speak to children and young people to find out how the school service works in their school and what they think could be better.

-We spoke to 34 children and young people in schools from P6 to S6, across Perth & Kinross and Dumfries & Galloway.
+We spoke to 34 children and young people from P6 to S6 in schools across Perth & Kinross and Dumfries & Galloway.
 Our sessions used participative and creative methods to allow children to share their thoughts and ideas.